Integrating a Causal Foundation Model into a Prescriptive Maintenance Framework for Optimising Production-Line OEE: PriMa-Causa

 \subsection{Technical Basis}

-To overcome the limitations summarized in subsection \ref{subsec: summary of research gaps}, we introduce a technical basis for actionable recommendations and decision support measures based on causal inference.
-The core of this technical basis is a pre-trained causal foundation model that is optimised for production machines and functions as a "what-if" simulator, as explained in the following subsections.
-Figure \ref{fig:interventions to answer why} illustrates that the PriMa-Causa foundation model addresses two main tasks: (1) root cause analysis and (2) prescriptive decision-making.
-If we use Figure \ref{fig:process} as a reference production machine, the model in (1) addresses \textit{reverse causal questions}, for example \begin{color}{blue}Q1\end{color}: "Why was the quality $Y$ classified as non-conforming for the last ten manufactured units?".
-While a reverse causal question may not have a single, clearly defined answer \cite{why_ask_why}, we propose using a series of testable \textit{forward causal questions} or "what-if" simulations regarding potential root causes.
-Q1 is formulated as an analysis of the causal effect of an intervention on a potential root cause $B_1$ on the target KPI $Y$ such as quality or OEE.
-Instead of the observed distribution, the conditional interventional distribution $p(Y | do(B_1 = b_{median}))$ is estimated to quantify the impact of the "what-if" condition.
-This allows to reliably simulate the causal effects of potential causes on the target metric.
-Thus, it is possible to validate whether an intervention at $B_1$ would remedy the observed non-conforming quality at the target $Y$ or not.
-In (2), PriMa-Causa can be used to answer forward causal questions, which forms the basis for prescriptive individualized decision-making.
-Questions such as \begin{color}{blue}Q2\end{color}: "What is the optimal intervention $T$ to optimise a defined target metric $Y$, given the specific system context $X$?" are addressed.
+To overcome the limitations summarised in Subsection \ref{subsec: summary of research gaps}, we introduce PriMa-Causa, illustrated in Figure \ref{fig:interventions to answer why}, as a causal technical basis for actionable PsM decision support.
+Consistent with the evaluation-of-alternatives phase of the prescriptive-analytics decision process \cite{PSM}, at its core, PriMa-Causa's pre-trained causal foundation model, tailored to production machines, can be queried as a ``what-if'' simulator to predict target KPIs under interventions based on observational data.
+Since domain knowledge about manufacturing-system interactions is integrated during pre-training via the SCM-based synthetic data generator described in Subsection \ref{subsec: Synthetic Data Generator}, interventional estimates are available without retraining and without requiring a full causal graph at inference time.
+We propose a two-step decision logic for generating actionable recommendations: (1) testing of plausible root-cause hypotheses to explain context-specific KPI deviations and (2) comparative evaluation of feasible maintenance strategies.
+Using Figure \ref{fig:interventions to answer why} as a reference production machine, the model in (1) addresses the \textit{reverse causal question}, for example \begin{color}{blue}Q1\end{color}: ``Why was the quality $Y$ classified as non-conforming for the last ten produced units?''.
+While a reverse causal question may not have a single, clearly defined answer \cite{why_ask_why}, we propose using a series of testable \textit{forward causal questions}, in the form of ``what-if'' simulations, to identify potential root causes.
+Q1 is addressed by estimating the target KPI outcome $Y$ (e.g., quality or OEE) under an intervention on a candidate root-cause variable $B_1$.
+Instead of the observed distribution, the conditional interventional distribution $p(Y | do(B_1 = b_{median}))$ is estimated to quantify the impact of the ``what-if'' condition.
+This enables reliable simulation of the causal effects of potential causes on the target metric.
+Thus, it is possible to validate whether an intervention at $B_1$ would remedy the observed non-conforming quality in the target variable $Y$.
+In (2), PriMa-Causa can be used to answer forward causal questions.
+This forms the basis for prescriptive individualised decision-making.
+Questions such as \begin{color}{blue}Q2\end{color}: ``What is the optimal intervention $T$ to optimise a defined target metric $Y$, given the specific system context $X$?'' are addressed.
 The core metric for quantifying this context-specific impact is the Conditional Average Treatment Effect (CATE), formally defined as: